 Tucked away in Anne Arundel County, the community of Severn is an ideal place to live for those who work in Washington, D.C. or Baltimore.
 Within 30 minutes of Baltimore and less than an hour from Washington, DC, Severn is a quiet residential community that offers strong schools and easy access to major highways.
 It offers the benefits of suburban living, beautiful homes and a welcoming, diverse community.
-Start shopping for Severn, MD homes for sale.

 Sign up to have new listings in Severn, Maryland sent directly to your inbox.

 Severn is home to 44,231 people, and the average age of the residents is 35.9 years—just under the state’s average of 38.3.
 Severn is a higher income community, with the average household income coming in at over $93,400.
 Get more demographic information about Severn.

 Homes in Severn include quite a variety.
 Here, you can find spacious single-family properties on large lots as well as the Baltimore-style row houses that are common in the area.
 The average sales price is $321,500, but this can vary quite a bit depending on the type of house a buyer is looking for.
 Buyers can easily find homes in the mid $100,000s and low $200,000s, and larger estate properties can be priced over $550,000.
 Browse the newest real estate listings in Severn, MD.

 Most students who live in Severn attend Anne Arundel County Public Schools.
 The district includes five elementary schools, three middle schools and four high schools.
 It is also home to the Center of Applied Technology North, which is a vocational education program for high school students.
 The Annapolis Area Christian School and the Archbishop Spalding High School offer private school options.